bbilly1/i3_cockpit/README.md

 ## i3block_shell
 A bunch of simple bash scripts to be called via i3blocks.
-* **coretemp.sh** Echos average temperature of all CPU cores by parsing output of `sensors` from package *lm_sensors*
+* **coretemp.sh**: Echos average temperature of all CPU cores by parsing output of `sensors` from package *lm_sensors*, uses icons from [fontawesome.com](https://fontawesome.com/).
-* **date.sh**: Echos the current date
+* **date.sh**: Echos the current date.
-    * on left click: uses notify-send to print current three month calendar
+    * on left click: uses notify-send to print current three month calendar.
-* **df.sh**: Echos current diskfree level of the root partition
+* **df.sh**: Echos current diskfree level of the root partition.
-    * on left click: uses notify-send to print the df of all relevant connected partitions
+    * on left click: uses notify-send to print the df of all relevant connected partitions.
-* **ip.sh**: Echos current ip addresses in use or inactive when offline
+* **ip.sh**: Echos current ip addresses in use or inactive when offline.
 * **updates.sh**: Echos how many updates are pending.
-    * on left click: echos the complete list of all pending updates
+    * on left click: echos the complete list of all pending updates.
-    * on right click: refreshes the current pending updates and echos result
+    * on right click: refreshes the current pending updates and echos result.
 * **wifiinfo.sh**: Echos current db level of signal strength.
-    * on left click: Uses nmcli to echo all device status
+    * on left click: Uses nmcli to echo all device status.

 ## weather_applet